-- 1. Turn on or restart the computer.
+- Turn on or restart the computer.
 If you are in Windows, click Start > Shut Down > Restart. - 2.
-As soon as the computer is turned on, press F10 when the monitor light turns green to enter Computer Setup.
-Press Enter to bypass the title screen, if necessary. - NOTE: If you do not press F10 at the appropriate time, you must restart the computer and again press F10 when the monitor light turns green to access the utility. - 3.
-Select Security, then Power-On Password and follow the instructions on the screen. - 4.
+As soon as the computer is turned on, press F10 before the computer boots to the operating system to enter Computer Setup.
+Press Enter to bypass the title screen, if necessary. - NOTE: If you do not press F10 at the appropriate time, you must restart the computer and again press F10 before the computer boots to the operating system to access the utility.

+- 3. Select Security, then Power-On Password and follow the instructions on the screen. - 4.
 Before exiting, click File > Save Changes and Exit.